fiji/fiji/README.md

 Things to do:

 + Console output is not really good.
 Examine IMain class so that the output becomes simplified.
-+ VM argument to set the scala mode should be within the code.
++ (done) VM argument to set the scala mode should be within the code.
 Currently, externally givien.
 + import of ImageJ classes should be done faster using IMain class.
+Difficulty is on how to use Seq[String] type argument for quitetImport method.